BabyLM Challenge

 • Ethan Wilcox (Georgetown)

-The BabyLM Challenge was held in 2023 and 2024 as a shared task.
+The BabyLM Challenge was previously held as a shared task (2023-2025) and a workshop (2025).
 At the following link, you can find the last year's call for papers .